annivm/knit-and-sell/README.md

 This is a full-stack web application for managing and selling items.
 The application consists of a frontend built with React, a backend built with Node.js and Express and a database using PostgreSQL.
 Project is fully deployed on Render and images are uploaded to Cloudinary.

 🌐 Deployed project: https://knit-and-sell.onrender.com/
+(it's free tier, so some slowness is expected and normal)

 🐳 RUNNING THE APPLICATION LOCALLY USING DOCKER: